AI-and-Inclusion/ai-and-inclusion.github.io/home.md

 This half day workshop will start at 14:00 BST on 22 June, 2021.
 The schedule includes:

-- 14:00- 14:15 Welcome to the AI and Inclusion Workshp
+- 14:00- 14:15 Welcome to the AI and Inclusion Workshop
 - 14:15- 14:45 Keynote: Using AI and Crowdsourcing to Simplify COVID-19 Info Worldwide.
 - 14:45 - 15:10 Full paper: Nipping Inaccessibility in the Bud: Opportunities and Challenges of AccessibleMedia Content Authoring.
 - 15:10 - 15:30 Short paper: BSL User’s Gaze patterns between Hands and Face during Online Communication.